13 Boutique Guitar Companies We Love

 If you’re trying to get away from the more mainstream amplifier brands, Carr Amps is a great place to start.

 They’ve got a number of unique amp designs that are almost entirely handmade and come with a lifetime warranty.
-We especially dig
+We especially dig the 40-watt Slant 6V tube amp with two channels and a reverb control for each one.

 For an extra $200 or so you can even change the color.